risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/key-concepts/" />
 </head>

 This page explains key concepts and terms that are used throughout the documentation.
-It is divided into two parts.
-In the first part, we present some terms strongly related to RisingWave.
-In the second part, we includ a broader range of terms in a glossary.
+In the first part, we present terms closely related to RisingWave.
+In the second part, we include a broader range of terms in a glossary.

 ## Key concepts of RisingWave